How to validate your startup idea before you spend $50K on dev

 - At least 3 to 5 people pre-paid or committed to paying

-- Landing page conversion rate above 8%
+- Landing page conversion above 8%

-- You have at least 100 interested email subscribers
+- At least 100 interested email subscribers

 Yellow light (dig deeper)